-It is not possible to remove all rail and road embankments that were constructed across the wetland area.
+It is not possible to remove all rail and road embankments that have been constructed across the wetland area since some, including the Manana Road, are still in use.
 As presented in Figure 2-1, this includes the roads upstream and downstream of the wetland area where culverts are required to ensure that there is no impediment to the natural flow of water through the wetland area.
 Based on a floodline study undertaken by JG Afrika in May 2021 (Job Number 5526, report titled "Lafarge Lichtenburg 1:50 and 1:100 Year Floodline Study"), the 1:50 year peak discharge rate for the drainage line of concern equated to 11.9 m3/s.
 In order to prevent flooding of the Lafarge infrastructure, the proposed dimensions of the culverts along the drainage line were based on the 1:50 year flood event.